WaylonWalker/waylonwalker.com/pages/blog/how-i-kedro.md

 ## Gnome Terminal

 I am still using the built in default gnome terminal, it just works.
 It does all the things that I need it to do.
-It supports transparancy renders my fonts and allows me to highlight things well.
+It supports transparency renders my fonts and allows me to highlight things well.

 * One Dark Theme